romainguy/kotlin-explorer/README.md

 > [!IMPORTANT]
 > DEX bytecode and OAT assembly will only be displayed if you have an Android
-> device connected that can be successfully reached via adb.
+> device or emulator that can be successfully reached via `adb`.
+The device
+> must be recent enough to host the `oatdump` tool on its system image.

 # License